I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	record event the no spell event at all rule;
 	change the strength of the player to the strength of the player minus the strength cost of the spell understood to the player;
 	increase the usage count of the spell understood by 1;
-	if the usage count of the spell understood is less than 3[* You gain experience points the first couple of times you cast a spell, but then the novelty wears off.] begin;
+	if the usage count of the spell understood is less than 3[* You gain experience points the first couple of times you cast a spell, but then the novelty wears off.]: award cost of the spell understood points;
 		award cost of the spell understood points;
-		award cost of the spell understood points;
-	end if;
 	if the cost of the spell understood is at least 5 and the current spell focus is something, remove the current spell focus from play;
 	consider the effect rulebook.

 Report casting:
 	say "As you intone the words of the [spell understood] spell, ";
-	if the current spell focus is something begin;
-		say "[the current spell focus] ";
+	if the current spell focus is something: say "[the current spell focus] ";
-		if the player is not holding the current spell focus, say "vanishes as it ";
+		unless the player is holding the current spell focus, say "vanishes as it ";
 		say "releases ";
-	otherwise;
+	otherwise:
 		say "your fingers release ";
-	end if;
 	say emission of the spell understood;
-	if the second noun is not a room, say " at [the second noun]";
+	unless the second noun is a room, say " at [the second noun]";
 	say ", [current spell outcome]";
-	if the player is affected by the spell understood begin;
-		if duration of the spell understood is greater than 0 begin;
-			say ", which will last for [duration of the spell understood in words] turn[s]";
+	if the player is affected by the spell understood: if duration of the spell understood is greater than 0: say ", which will last for [duration of the spell understood in words] turn[s]";
 			change the duration timer of the spell understood to the duration of the spell understood;
 			increase the duration timer of the spell understood by 1;
-		end if;
-	end if;
 	say ".";
 	consider the current spell event.

 Every turn:
-	repeat through the Table of Enchantments
+	repeat through the Table of Enchantments:
-	begin;
 		let the remaining effect be the duration timer entry;
 		decrease the remaining effect by 1;
 		if the remaining effect >= 0, change the duration timer entry to the remaining effect;
-		if the remaining effect is 0
+		if the remaining effect is 0:
-		begin;
 			now the player is not affected by the spell entry;
-			say "(The [spell entry] spell wears off.)";
-		end if;
-	end repeat.[* For simplicity, and to keep storage requirements from going through the roof, time-limited spells can only be applied to the player.]
+			say "(The [spell entry] spell wears off.)".[* For simplicity, and to keep storage requirements from going through the roof, time-limited spells can only be applied to the player.]

 Understand "xyzzy" and "plugh" as a mistake ("Nobody believes those old children's stories about a colossal cave with magic words any more.
 Magic's something you spend years and years learning.").